 Moving west from Salcombe you come to Hope Cove, a two-part village of Inner and Outer Hope.
 If you are fit, it’s a wonderful walk from Bolt Head to Hope Cove along the Coast Path, passing through Soar Mill Cove, a sheltered and unspoilt cove, and over Bolberry Down.
 At both these places there are hotels where you can stop for lunch or a coffee before continuing on to Hope.
 At Hope Cove there are two small, sandy beaches sheltered by outcrops of rocks.

 Inner Hope is well worth a visit with its square of thatched cottages and an old Lifeboat station.
 Hope Cove has a pub, a shop and an interesting art gallery, together with hotels where a warm welcome is extended to visitors.
 Also worth a visit is the tiny church of St Clements which appears to be perched on the rocks overlooking the sea.

 An easy walk from Hope Cove, continuing along the Coast Path, is Thurlestone which has good beaches (probably the best for rock pooling!), and a magnificent rock rising out of the water.
-There’s a beach café, a large hotel, a pub, village shop and golf course.
-From Thurlestone you can continue on to Bantham with its famous surfing beach, and further to Bigbury with a surf school, golf course and view of the famous hotel on Burgh Island.
+There’s a beach café, a large hotel, a pub, a village shop and a golf course.
+From Thurlestone, you can continue on to Bantham with its famous surfing beach, and further to Bigbury with a surf school, golf course and view of the famous hotel on Burgh Island.

 Also, inland, are the villages of Malborough, Galmpton and South Milton.
-Malborough has pubs, a shop, post office and a splendid church which dominates the skyline and is often referred to as ‘the Cathedral of The South Hams’.
+Malborough has pubs, a shop, a post office and a splendid church which dominates the skyline and is often referred to as ‘the Cathedral of The South Hams’.
 Galmpton & South Milton are both pretty villages with attractive cottages and fine churches.